Informed Financial Consent

 - radiology services;

 - newspapers and magazines; and

-If you are unsure what services you may receive during your stay and wish to know what accounts you may receive, please contact your treating doctor and the hospital before your admission to discuss this.
+If you are unsure what services you may receive during your stay and wish to know what accounts you may receive, please contact your treating doctor/patient accounts department and the hospital before your admission to discuss this.

 (e) Do not bring valuables to hospital

 The Hospital does not accept any responsibility for, and will not be liable for loss of or damage to, personal valuable items brought to the hospital by patients or their visitors (for example money or jewellery).
 Patients and visitors are strongly advised not to bring such items to the hospital.